 The highs are high and the lows can be low but once you find consistent profitability it is a life changer!

 With that said, day trading is not for everyone and requires a great deal of effort, time, and mental resilience to truly succeed!

 If you’re still set on becoming a day trader despite the highs chances of failure, keep reading to find out our personal favorite day trading books to get you into the winner’s circle.

 Best Day Trading Books-Setting Expectations!

 While day trading books can teach you about strategy, risk management, psychology, and technical analysis, they will not make you a profitable day trader!

-A lot of them are seen as staples in the industry are written before the market crash of 2008 and before the emergence of high-frequency trading in the industry rendering them obsolete!
+A lot of them are seen as staples in the industry that are written before the market crash of 2008 and before the emergence of high-frequency trading in the industry rendering them obsolete!
 The books that matter most for your developments will teach you about the importance of risk management and trading psychology.

 After all, trading success comes as a result of effort, mental resilience, and being wrong…often!

 In fact, the main distinguishing factor between a winning trader and a losing trader is the mindset.